niplav/site/eccentric.md

 to sell the rights to anyone, which would be just as good.<!--TODO: email him & ask!-->

-* __Build beautiful geometric objects__
-	* The platonic solids in physical form, similar to tungsten cubes, but of varying size & material (from a steel icosahedron with a few centimetres vertex length to a granite cube or obsidian dodecahedron twenty metres at each side)—the stuff that would make future people say "they considered themselves a powerful culture"
 * __Languishing drafts podcast__

 Science